srfrnk/superman/README.md

 ### Rules
 A Rule object takes the following basic properties:
 - 'active' - bool - true to process the rule, false to ignore it.
-- 'priority' - int - determines order for processing rules, lower is first in order.
+- 'priority' - int - determines order for processing rules, higher is first in order.
 - 'matcher' - string - name of mather to use for the rule.
 See 'Matchers'
 - 'action' - string - name of action to use for the rule.
 See 'Actions'
 - 'description' - string - description of rule - will be added to logger output when rule is used.